metrorailings/OwlBlog/content/posts/week-5-insights-1.md

 Deonte Harris and Taysom Hill are out of this game early.
 Not good for a New Orleans team already short on playmakers.

 Taylor Heinecke throwing an interception against a three-man pass rush.
 Insert laughing emoji here.
+The kid is truly the son Ryan Fitzpatrick always wanted.

 ***